afs202005277/JetpackJoyride/docs/README.md

 The class Laser to exist requires a size and orientation of the laser.
 To do the orientation, the program is using a random number and switch statements to decide what that number means in terms of orientation.
 This smell should be ignored though because the switch performs a simple action.

-### Messages Chains
-This code smell happens when methods rely on the other

 ## Testing